 Loading guide

-A complete guide to getting a valid medical certificate for work in Australia.
-Learn your options, what employers accept, and the fastest ways to get one.
+A complete guide to getting routine sick-leave evidence for work in Australia.
+Learn your options, what employers review, and the fastest ways to request one.

 Need time off work due to illness?
 In Australia, employers can request a medical certificate for sick leave, especially for absences of more than 2 days.
-This guide explains all your options for getting one — from your regular GP to telehealth services that can have you sorted in under an hour.
+This guide explains all your options for getting one - from your regular GP to telehealth services that let you submit a request from home.

 Under Australian workplace law, your employer can request a medical certificate for any period of sick leave.
 Most commonly, they'll ask for one if you're away for more than 2 consecutive days, or if there's a pattern of absences (like always being sick on Mondays).
 Some workplaces require certificates from day one - check your employment contract or company policy.